Center for Urban Transportation Research (CUTR)

 I come from a country that had already established its urban geography, culture, and institutions centuries ago.
 In contrast, I find Florida to be very much in a state of flux and it is exciting to live in a place that is constantly changing.
 I feel that USF plays a central role in understanding and chronicling these changes, and preparing us for the future.
 I value the opportunity to participate in this process through my research and through working with the people that will ultimately determine the future of the state.

-Please e-mail Jason Austin with questions or comments regarding web pages and links.
+Please e-mail the webmaster with questions or comments regarding web pages and links.

 Office of the Provost and Executive Vice President

 Tampa, FL 33620